bryophyta/cultural-evo-models/notes_on_combinations.md

 However, I was pretty confident that my naive implementation wouldn't be anything like the most efficient you could get.
 So I thought I'd search around a bit.

-## 3. Generating Cartesian products by stepping through a lexicographic ordering of options
+## Option 3.
+Generating Cartesian products by stepping through a lexicographic ordering of options

 I thought I'd take a look at how products are generated in Python's itertools library.
 [The itertools docs](https://docs.python.org/3/library/itertools.html#itertools.product) outline a process which is reasonably similar to my second option above, albeit using list comprehension instead of `map()`: